 Be sure to pack your camera because you’ll see interesting geological features, waterfalls, and caves; including Ash Cave, the largest recess cave east of the Mississippi.

 Check out these Well-Appointed Tiny House Rentals in Hocking Hills

 Tiny cabins are great for a solo trip, small families, an adventure with a friend, or as an option for a romantic getaway.

-My husband and I have stayed in three of the four tiny cabins offered by Hocking Hills Tiny Houses and will share what we loved about each property.
+My husband and I have stayed in three of the five tiny cabins offered by Hocking Hills Tiny Houses and will share what we loved about each property.

-Hocking Hills Tiny Houses currently has four tiny houses that are available to rent with more in the works.
+Hocking Hills Tiny Houses currently has five tiny houses that are available to rent with more in the works.

 This property is situated on its own lot right on Lake Logan.
 It does share a drive with the vacation rental to the left but the parking area is plenty large enough that we weren’t bothered at all.

 If you’re looking for a lakehouse where you can relax around the large fire pit while watching the sun go down over the lake, this property is for you.